 Tonks, M. et al., "Unit mechanisms of fission gas release: Current understanding and future needs", Journal of Nuclear Materials, vol. 504, June 2018, Elsevier, pp. 300-317, doi: doi.org/10.1016/j.jnucmat.2018.03.016.

-The expert group deals with the activities associated with the certification of experimental data and benchmark models along with establishing the processes and procedures for using the data and benchmark models for validation of modelling and simulation tools and data.
+The expert group dealt with the activities associated with the certification of experimental data and benchmark models along with establishing the processes and procedures for using the data and benchmark models for validation of modelling and simulation tools and data.
+The group's work was completed in 2020 and its scope of work is currently addressed in the Working Party on Scientific Issues and Uncertainty Analysis of Reactor Systems (WPRS).

 The expert group conducts joint and comparative studies to support the development, selection and characterisation of innovative structural materials that can be implemented in advanced nuclear fuel cycles, under extreme conditions such as high temperature, high dose rate, and corrosive chemical environment and long service lifetime.